apieschel/gitfeed/README.md

 Plugin for displaying a feed for your latest Git commits on a portfolio site.

 TODO:
-1. Implement OAuth 2.0 Authentication.
-2. Use regexp to make the patch data look pretty.
+1. Use regexp to make the patch data look pretty.

 COMPLETED: